open-access-policies/health-tech/_security_policies/SEC-POL-008.md

 **3.3 Exception Management and Risk Acceptance**

-In cases where a vulnerability cannot be remediated within the defined SLA (e.g., due to a lack of a vendor patch or a high risk of business disruption), a formal exception must be requested.
+In cases where a vulnerability cannot be remediated within the defined SLA (e.g., due to a lack of a vendor patch or a high risk of business disruption), a formal exception shall be requested.

 - **Request:** The asset owner must submit a formal exception request to the Security Team.
 The request must include a business justification, a risk analysis, and details of any proposed compensating controls.
 An acceptable compensating control must be a documented and testable measure that measurably reduces the likelihood or impact of the specific vulnerability being exploited.